Huejúcar

-As of 2010, the municipality had a total population of 6,084.
+As of 2020, the municipality had a total population of 5,920.

 The name Huejúcar means "Place of Willows" in Nahuatl.
 It is about 240 km from the state capital, Guadalajara.
 It is next to Santa María de los Ángeles and Tepetongo.
 The municipality borders with the state of Zacatecas.

+History

 The city of Huejucar can trace its history back beyond the creation of Nueva Galicia in the Viceroyalty of New Spain.
 In 1530, Pedro Almíndez Chirinos passed through and conquered the area in the name of Spain during his voyage from Cuitzeo, Michoacan to Tepic, Nayarit.
 On March 13, 1837, a decree is made that Huejucar would become part of the Colotlan Municipality.
 Later, on November 9, 1861, Huejucar would become its own municipality and twelve years later on September 24, 1873, would receive the title of Villa.